deepankerk/DiskBackedLRUCache/README.md

 Possible Improvements:
 1. Move to an enum based singleton pattern for the cache object.
 (Best practice effective java!)
 2. Delete the existing files (if present) in Cache folder when getting a cache instance.
 3. Instead of diffent files for every object can we do it in one file and then at the time of get(K key) read from the same file?
 There must be a way to seek an existing file.
-This will save us overhead of creating new files for every new value.
+Since I/O is serialized we can improve our read latency by avoiding the work of opening a new file every time (avoiding many disk seeks) and while writing avoiding the work of creating new files as well.